MarkRoy8888/CarND-Project-3-Traffic-Sign-Classifier/writeup_template.md

 1.I just process the image normalize the images for learning speed.
 2.I didn't grayscaling, because in my opinion the sign's color is useful.
-3.Check the distributed of train, vaild and test.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.